2003 Basildon District Council election: Background

 The previous election in 2002 saw the Conservatives win exactly half of the seats, but Labour remained in control of the council with the support of the Liberal Democrats.
 However 6 months before the 2003 election 2 Labour councillors defected and the Conservatives took over the administration of the council.

-Election result
+Election results

 The results saw the Conservatives win a majority for only the second time in the history of Basildon council.

 Following the election the Labour leader on the council Nigel Smith was replaced by his group with Paul Kirkman.